rgvlee/LazyCache.Moq/README.md

 If you're using Get\<T> you're out of luck.
 You'll get nulls.

 LazyCache.Moq is the cake and eat it too solution.
 It provides:
-- out of the box functionality if you are only using GetOrAdd and GetOrAddAsync.
+- Out of the box functionality if you are only using GetOrAdd and GetOrAddAsync.
 No explicit set up required, it just works.
 - If you do need support for other methods e.g., Get\<T>, use the included fluent extension method to do so.
 - Access to all good stuff that Moq provides such as ```Verify```.